UMN-LATIS/bluesheet/README.md

 ## Local Development with Bandaid

-Some features of BlueSheet require access to [Bandaid](https://github.com/UMN-LATIS/Bandaid) API (e.g. the Faculty Leaves Planning Report page).
+Some features of BlueSheet require access to [Bandaid](https://github.com/UMN-LATIS/Bandaid) API (e.g. the nightly SIS and leave imports).

 To connect to Bandaid for local development: